bia3334/interview_AI/README.md

 You can also enter custom prompts in the Prompt tab for specific questions about the problem.

+### AI Integration
+The application supports both OpenAI (GPT-4o) and Google Gemini models:
+- Use `Ctrl+Shift+M` to cycle between OpenAI only, Gemini only, or both models
+- Compare solutions from both AI providers side by side
+- Choose your preferred default model in settings

 ## Window Management

 ### Moving the Window